codycraven/tender/README.md

 # Tender

 When creating microservices, the need for a simple file server often arises to serve production assets from prior build steps.
-Tender was designed to meet this need with no dependencies and with an extremely permissive license ([ISC](https://choosealicense.com/licenses/isc/)).
+Tender was designed to meet this need with no dependencies for the executable and with an extremely permissive license ([ISC](https://choosealicense.com/licenses/isc/)).

 The name of the project comes from purpose built boats that handle specific functions—some carry people from cruise ships to docks, some maintain buoys, some transport mail, etc.